MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/workspace-replication.md

 :::image type="content" source="media/workspace-replication/log-analyics-workspace-replication-ingestion-flows.png" alt-text="Diagram that shows ingestion flows during normal and switchover modes." lightbox="media/workspace-replication/log-analyics-workspace-replication-ingestion-flows.png" border="false":::

-#### Protection of data in transit in the primary region during a regional failure
+#### How Azure Monitor Logs protects data in transit in the primary region during a regional failure

 Azure Monitor has several mechanisms that ensure that data in transit isn’t lost when there's a regional failure.